Article and photo for California magazine based on a trip I took to Yunan.

 The government had paid handsomely to rebuild the nearby Buddhist monastery, trashed during the Cultural Revolution.
 Its entrance halls are once again watched over by shiny, 20-foot-tall guardian spirits, intricately painted in primary colors.
 Officials also renamed the city “Shangri-La” to attract tourists, who visit the restored temple after lining up for photos sitting atop a white yak on a multi-colored saddle.
 Although formally in China’s southwestern province of Yunnan, the city is culturally Tibetan.

 Or perhaps it was a political demonstration?
 I’d seen little evidence of the old-style revolutionary pageantry, just piles of sad silver Mao buttons in the antique shops.
 Even the army presence was low-key save for dust-covered olive-drab trucks with red stars that were parked at the ubiquitous construction sites.
-Huge banners for commercial and housing developments—”Live Grand on Wealth Boulevard!” read one—had replaced political ones.
+Huge banners for commercial and housing developments—”Live Grand on Wealth Boulevard!” read one—had replaced political slogans.

 The hard mountain air felt dry in my mouth.
 We were at 10,500 feet.
 I’d adapted well to the thin air, but just in case, there was a bright green plastic bottle of oxygen ($10 per dose) strapped to the wall next to a glass cabinet holding free tea and condoms.
 I got out of bed, ambled to the window, and looked out.
 Across the street, men were clearing the ground with shovels and pickaxes for a new project adjacent to a small river.
 Monks in maroon and saffron robes stopped to talk on the bridge.
 On the horizon the morning sky layered into shades of gray haze against the sandy high-desert mountains.
 White tour busses lined up smartly in the parking lot below.